+In order to obtain a linear-time algorithm, we define a special type of bad paths, called \emph{critical bad paths}.

-Let $G$ be a coloured caterpillar with backbone $B$ and colourful stars.
-We say that a bad path $P$ between two vertices of colour $\gamma$ in $G$ is a \emph{colour-critical bad} path if for any other bad path $P'$ between two vertices of colour $\gamma$ we have $P \cap P' \cap B = \emptyset$.
-Hence, two colour-critical bad paths with endpoints of the same colour do not have a common edge of the backbone $B$.
+\begin{definition}[Critical bad path] Let $G$ be a coloured pseudocaterpillar with backbone $B$ and colourful stars.
+A \emph{$\gamma$-critical bad path} $P$ is a maximal path in $B$ such that for all internal vertex $w$ of $P$ it holds $\gamma \notin C[w]$.
+A \emph{critical bad path} is a $\gamma$-critical bad path for some colour~$\gamma$.
+Note that two $\gamma$-critical bad paths do not have common edges. \end{definition}

-\begin{remark} Let $G$ be a coloured caterpillar with colourful stars such that at least two colours appear twice.
-We denote by $B$ the backbone of $G$.
-Since $G$ has colourful stars, each bad path, and therefore each colour-critical bad path, contains at least one edge in $B$.
-It is easily observed that if a set of edges $S \subseteq B$ contains at least one edge of each colour-critical bad path, then $S$ contains at least one edge of each bad path, and thus $S$ is a solution to {\CC}.
-Moreover, if $S$ is of minimum size, then, according to \cref{at least two colours appear twice}, $S$ is an optimal solution to {\CC}. \end{remark}
+\begin{remark} Let $G$ be a coloured pseudocaterpillar with colourful stars such that at least two colours appear twice.
+Let $B$ be the backbone of~$G$.
+Since $G$ has colourful stars, each bad path, and therefore each critical bad path, contains at least one edge in $B$.
+It is easily observed that if a set of edges $S \subseteq B$ contains at least one edge from each critical bad path, then $S$ contains at least one edge of each bad path, and thus $S$ is a solution to {\CC}.
+Moreover, since the existence of a bad path implies the existence of a critical bad path, if $S$ is of minimum size, then according to \cref{at least two colours appear twice} $S$ is an optimal solution to {\CC}. \end{remark}